fzwoch/mincer/README.md

     $ xcode-select --install

-The recommended way to install 3rd party libraries and tools on your system is using a packet manager.
-Recommended ones are:
+The recommended way to install 3rd party libraries and tools on your system is using a packet manager:

 * Macports (http://macports.org)
 * Fink (http://finkproject.org)